 In this section we give an overview of our analysis for the no-swap-regret algorithm of \citeauthor{Blum07:From} \citep{Blum07:From} (\BM).
 Unlike the no-internal-regret algorithm of \citet{Stoltz05:Internal}, \BM maintains $n$ independent no-external-regret algorithms $\mathcal{R}_{\Delta,1}, \ldots, \mathcal{R}_{\Delta,n}$, operating over $\Delta^{n}$.
-For this reason, our previous approach appears to be no longer applicable.
-Instead, we develop more robust techniques that delve into the inner-workings of the higher-order smoothness argument in \cite{Daskalakis21:Near}.
+We develop robust techniques that delve into the inner-workings of the higher-order smoothness argument in \cite{Daskalakis21:Near}.
 In particular, we substantially generalize their approach by demonstrating how higher-order smoothness bounds can be established even under the additional complexity of fixed point operations.

 First, to keep the exposition reasonably self-contained, let us briefly recall the \BM algorithm; a more detailed overview is included in \Cref{appendix:BM}.
 At each time $t \geq 1$, every algorithm $\mathcal{R}_{\Delta, g}$ produces an iterate $\mat{Q}\^t[g,\rowdot] = (\mat{Q}\^t[g,1],\ldots,\mat{Q}\^t[g,n]) \in \Delta^{n}$, for all $g \in \range{n}$.
 Then, the algorithm computes a stationary distribution $\Delta^{n}\ni \vec{x}\^t = (\mat{Q}\^t)^\top \vec{x}\^t$ of the transition matrix $\mat{Q}\^t$.
 Moreover, upon receiving a loss vector $\vec{\ell}\^t \in \R^{n}$, the \BM algorithm distributes the loss vector $\vec{x}\^t[g] \vec{\ell}\^t$ to each regret minimizer $\mathcal{R}_{\Delta, g}$ for $g \in \range{n}$.
 In what follows, we will be concerned with the particular case where each regret minimizer is set to OMWU.